regebro/moving-big-projects/moving-big-projects.rst

     :height: 600px

 .. note::
-    This is you, and this is your webframework.
+    This is you back in the stone age, and this is your framework.

+    You or your company created some Python application, and you did such a good job that it's still running!

-    You are running it on some old version of probably Django or Web2py.
+    It's probably a webapp and you are probably running it on some old version of probably Django or Web2py.
     Possibly Turbogears, maybe even Zope!

 ----